vjoel/fsdb/README.markdown

     db[<path>] = db[<path>] + 1
     ```

-    So another thread or process could change the value stored at +path+ while
+    So another thread or process could change the value stored at `path` while
   the addition is happening.

 - Transactions that allow more complex interaction: